What is Harrow's Digital Infrastructure?

 The UK is upgrading its telephone network from the old analogue system to a new digital system.
 This means that by 2027, landline calls will be made using the internet instead of traditional phone lines.
 This is happening because the old system is becoming outdated and expensive to maintain.

-In the future, landline calls will be delivered over digital technology called Voice over Internet Protocol (VoIP), which uses a broadband connection.
+In the future, landline calls will use digital technology.
+It's called Voice over Internet Protocol (VoIP).
+It uses a broadband connection.

 Will it affect me?